RobertAKARobin/diffshot-rb/README.md

 # Diffshot

 ## Description
-This script takes screenshots of every file diff through a Git repo's commit history, and outputs a markdown file containing the commit history with its images and annotations.
+This script takes screenshots of every file diff through a Git repo's commit history, and outputs a markdown file containing the commit history with its images, annotations, and table of contents.

 **[See this example, created with this repo.](_DIFFSHOTS.md)**

+> Note: The links in the table of contents don't take into account the possibility of multiple commits having the same commit message.
+So be a good developer and make each commit message unique!

 ## Installation